rtsao/csjs/README.md

 ## Automatic CSS injection

-There is a browserify transform that will automaticaly inject your CSJS: [csjs-injectify](https://github.com/rtsao/csjs-injectify).
+There is a browserify transform that will automatically inject your CSJS: [csjs-injectify](https://github.com/rtsao/csjs-injectify).
 It is recommended to use this rather than the [csjs-inject](https://github.com/rtsao/csjs-inject) module directly.

 ## Extracted static CSS bundles